 Methodology for the assessment and approval of AES and BES

-This appendix provides a structured approach for assessing and approving Auxiliary Emission Strategies (AES) and Base Emission Strategies.
+This appendix provides a structured approach for assessing and approving Auxiliary Emission Strategies (AES) and Base Emission Strategies (BES).

 1. Documentation of AES and BES

 1.1.
 Manufacturers shall include a technical description of their BES in the extended documentation package according to Appendix 2.